 A majority of the seating is outdoors under the towering ponderosas, but there is plenty of room inside if you want to watch the game.
 For most of the summer, the doors are wide open and members are traversing from table-to-table connecting with friends.

-Aspen Valley is a private club owned and operated by its members, about half of whom live in Flagstaff year-round and half of whom come seasonally to enjoy the club.
+Aspen Valley is a private club operated by its members, about half of whom live in Flagstaff year-round and half of whom come seasonally to enjoy the club.
 There are 400 memberships in total, all of which are currently issued.
 Each year a small number of memberships become available for resale, and those resales happen through the club.
 Currently the club is on a wait list for new membership consideration.
 To join the wait list, please complete the Membership Application provided below.

-Membership includes privileges for either a single member or the family (spouse and children 23 and younger).
-A limited number of trial memberships are currently being issued to allow prospective members to preview the club.
+Membership includes privileges for either a single member or the family (spouse and children 25 and younger).
 If you would like to learn more about membership, please visit our Membership page for more details.

 Each club has a story all its own, but the history of Aspen Valley is truly distinct.
 The golf course was originally created in 1973 as part of a larger, 36-hole project that included Continental Golf Course and what was then called Elden Hills Golf Course.
 In hindsight, the project was a bit ambitious for its time, and after some notable ownership changes (including a group involving the the infamous Charles Keating at one point), an opportunity was presented to the “regulars” at Elden Hills: if they could gather the money, they could buy the golf course, convert it to a private club, and re-open with a new vision, a new direction.